Here’s the cruel truth about photography:

 Colour filter – also boosts your colours and helps to achieve creative results in your pictures.
 You can use these free Lightroom filters for more creative colour results as well.

 Protective filter – protects your lens.
 Using filters can be a perfect way to protect your lens.
-Imagine dropping your lens on a hard concrete – it would be less heart-breaking to have broken filter than a broken lens.
+Imagine dropping your camera lens on a hard concrete – it would be less heart-breaking to have broken filter than a broken lens.

 6. Exhale Before Pressing the Shutter Button